Fiddleheads are a relatively recent discovery for me. About six years back, we were living north of Toronto, in Bolton, Ontario.

 So I made the galette with fiddleheads.
 I steamed them first, and then let them cool while I prepared the pastry and the filling.
 Once all together, it bakes up so easily, and becomes a wonderful meatless meal.
 It can be served as a brunch, lunch or dinner main, with a lovely green salad on the side.
 We have been known to sneak slices and eat them cold as well.
 It is that good!

 And this past weekend, on that most successful trip to St Lawrence Market, I found fiddleheads.
 And it’s not even April!
 I got so excited.
 Sure, they did come from British Columbia, where they are a good month ahead of us in warmer weather.
 But they were cute little fiddleheads.
 I just had to pick them up.
 Having been able to make this tart before April starts means that I can extend fiddlehead season, yay!!

-- 8 tablespoons (1 stick) frozen unsalted butter
+- 8 tbsp (1 stick) frozen unsalted butter

 - 1/4 cup ice cold water

-- 1/2 cup shredded mozzarella (I just use 'pizza' mozzarella)
+- 1/2 cup shredded mozzarella cheese I just use 'pizza' mozzarella

-- 1/4 cup grated parmesan (fresh is best)
+- 1/4 cup grated parmesan cheese fresh is best

 - 2 tsp olive oil

 - 1 tsp fresh thyme chopped

 - 1.5 lb or so fresh fiddleheads , trimmed and cleaned of the brown bits.
 Rinse well under cold water.